rust-lang/book/second-edition/src/appendix-04-macros.md

 }
 ```

-We are able to get an `Ident` struct instance containing the name (identifier)
+We get an `Ident` struct instance containing the name (identifier) of the
-of the annotated type using `ast.ident`.
-With the code from Listing A4-1,
+annotated type using `ast.ident`.
+With the code from Listing AD-2, `name` will
-`name` will be `Ident("Pancakes")`.
+be `Ident("Pancakes")`.

-The `quote!` macro from the `quote` crate lets us write up the Rust code that
+The `quote!` macro lets us write up the Rust code that we want to return and
-we wish to return and convert it into `quote::Tokens`.
-The `quote!` macro lets
+convert it into `quote::Tokens`.
+This macro also provides some really cool
-us use some really cool templating mechanics; we can write `#name` and `quote!`
+templating mechanics; we can write `#name` and `quote!` will replace it with
-will replace it with the value in the variable named `name`.
-You can even do
+the value in the variable named `name`.
+You can even do some repetition similar
-some repetition similar to the way regular macros work.
-Check out [the `quote`
+to the way regular macros work.
+Check out [the `quote` crate’s
-crate’s docs][quote-docs] for a thorough introduction.
+docs][quote-docs] for a thorough introduction.

 [quote-docs]: https://docs.rs/quote

-What we want to do for our procedural macro is generate an implementation of
+We want our procedural macro to generate an implementation of our `HelloMacro`
-our `HelloMacro` trait for the type the user of our crate has annotated, which
+trait for the type the user annotated, which we can get by using `#name`.
+The
-we can get by using `#name`.
-The trait implementation has one function,
+trait implementation has one function, `hello_macro`, whose body contains the
-`hello_macro`, and the function body contains the functionality we want to
+functionality we want to provide: printing `Hello, Macro!
+My name is` and then
-provide: printing `Hello, Macro!
-My name is` and then the name of the type the
+the name of the annotated type.

-user of our crate has annotated.
-The `stringify!` macro used here is built into
+The `stringify!` macro used here is built into Rust.
+It takes a Rust
-Rust.
-It takes a Rust expression, such as `1 + 2`, and at compile time turns
+expression, such as `1 + 2`, and at compile time turns the expression into a
-the expression into a string literal, such as `"1 + 2"`.
-This is different than
+string literal, such as `"1 + 2"`.
+This is different than `format!` or
-`format!` or `println!`, which evaluate the expression and then turn the result
+`println!`, which evaluate the expression and then turn the result into a
-into a `String`.
-There’s a possibility that `#name` would be an expression that
+`String`.
+There’s a possibility that the `#name` input might be an expression
-we would want to print out literally, and `stringify!` also saves an allocation
+to print out literally so we use `stringify!`.
+Using `stringify!` also saves an
-by converting `#name` to a string literal at compile time.
+allocation by converting `#name` to a string literal at compile time.

 At this point, `cargo build` should complete successfully in both `hello_macro`
 and `hello_macro_derive`.
 Let’s hook these crates up to the code in Listing
-A4-1 to see it in action!
+AD-2 to see it in action!
 Create a new binary project in your `projects`
 directory with `cargo new --bin pancakes`.
 We need to add both `hello_macro`
 and `hello_macro_derive` as dependencies in the `pancakes` crate’s
 *Cargo.toml*.
 If you’ve chosen to publish your versions of `hello_macro` and